 Exercise 7.13.
-Design and implement a version of a Treap that supports the absorb(t2) operation, which can be thought of as the inverse of the split(x) operation.
-This operation removes all values from the Treap t2 and adds them to the receiver.
+Design and implement a version of a Treap that supports the absorb(t2) operation, which can be thought of as the inverse of the t2 and adds them to the receiver.
 This operation presupposes that the smallest value in t2 is greater than the largest value in the receiver.
-The absorb(t2) operation should run in O(log n) expected time.
+The absorb(t2) operation should run in $O(\log n)$ expected time.